JensVL/project-linux-ansible/report/report-00-server-setup.md

 ## Test plan

-1. On the host system, go to the local working directory of the project repository
+1. On the host system, go to the local working directory of the project repository.
-2. Execute `vagrant status`
+2. Execute `vagrant status`.
     - There should be one VM, `pu001` with status `not created`.
-If the VM does exist, destroy it first with `vagrant destroy -f pu001`
+If the VM does exist, destroy it first with `vagrant destroy -f pu001`.
-3. Execute `vagrant up pu001`
+3. Execute `vagrant up pu001`.
-    - The command should run without errors (exit status 0)
+    - The command should run without errors (exit status 0).
 4. Log in on the server with `vagrant ssh pu001` and run the acceptance tests.
-They should succeed
+They should succeed:

     ```console
     [vagrant@pu001 test]$ sudo /vagrant/test/runbats.sh